 April 14, 1997

 in this forum:

-Would equal funding for all schools solve the problems in low-income area public schools?
 A prospective teacher asks about strategies to improve teacher quality.
 Are vouchers or school choice the answer?
+Is it time to rethink the traditional classroom structure?
 How do education labor unions effect the reform process?
 What role does parental participation play?
 How can communities foster constructive public dialogue on education issues?
 Additional questions and comments.

 Return to the top page.
-A question from Vince Devlin of West Chester, PA, asks:
+A question from Jay Boshara of Athens, Ohio, asks:

 Dr. Doris Alvarez, Principal of Hoover High School, responds:

 California funds on an equal per student rate from the state budget and it has its problems too, mostly loss of local control.
 With the Serrano decision, funding for schools moved to the state level and although we still pay property taxes, those taxes are distributed to other agencies: police, libraries, county agencies, etc.

 Further, there are funding descrepancies with elementary, unified and high school districts being funded at different levels.
 The loss of local control has serious implications for how education is received and supported in the local community.

 Mr. Michael Casserly of the Coucil of Great City Schools responds: